HNC in Electronic Systems Engineering (Pearson)

 Electronics is pervasive and impacts various aspects of modern day living and the society as a whole.
 Many industries rely upon the use of electronics, thereby creating opportunities in industrial applications and research.

-This unit introduces learners the operational characteristics of amplifier circuits, the types, and effects of feedback on a circuit performance, and the operation, application of oscillators.
+This unit introduces students the operational characteristics of amplifier circuits, the types, and effects of feedback on a circuit performance, and the operation, application of oscillators.
 They will also be introduced to semiconductor devices and circuits, the use of electronics manufacturers’ data to analyse the performance of circuits and devices, the application of testing procedures, and use the findings of the tests to

 evaluate their operation.